 Most likely to be doing on a free afternoon: Walking in nature, picking up leaves and nature treasures, and taking pictures of flowers and beautiful things out in the woods.

 Loves: Hiking, making art with kids, reading in coffee shops, the possibilities in a fresh pack of art supplies.

 Photo of Jean taken by Rebekah Brackett of Brackett Studios

 Editorial Coordinator.
 Rachel became part of The Artful Parent team in Summer 2017.
-A family portrait photographer with a passion for working with kids, she also teaches photography and art to elementary age students.
 Rachel lives in Portland, Maine and loves going on adventures with her family.
 She’s taught photography in schools and after-school programs and now enjoys hosting a toddler art group with her son & friends.

 Most likely to be eating: dessert!

 Favorite art supply: Liquid watercolors–discovered late in life and I’ve loved them ever since!

-Most likely to be doing with a free afternoon: Hiking with the fam!
-Or chasing my toddler.
+Most likely to be doing with a free afternoon: Hiking or biking my kids around in our cargo bike.

-Loves: Exploring the great outdoors, making art with kids, traveling, traditions.
+Loves: Outdoor adventures, making art with kids, traveling, traditions.

 Gianna lives all the way in the Philippines!
 There’s a great chance that she’s the one responding to your queries or requests if you send an email to [email protected].
 She likes working behind the scenes, and enjoys anything and everything art (digital or visual).
 She’s a graduate of Master in Business Administration and has been a part of The Artful Parent team since August of 2018.